Associate Professor of Public Policy; Society and Genetics; and Sociology

 Recently in the News

-- Aaron Panofsky Explores Controversies in “Misbehaving Science” (April 29, 2015)
+- Aaron Panofsky Explores Controversies in “Misbehaving Science” The Public Policy professor's book explores the roots of simmering battles in science (April 29, 2015)

-- Public Policy’s Aaron Panofsky Awarded Kenneth L. Sokoloff Fellowship (September 18, 2014)
+- Public Policy’s Aaron Panofsky Awarded Kenneth L. Sokoloff Fellowship The Center for American Politics and Public Policy Faculty Fellowship will support his research.
+(September 18, 2014)

 Note: Professor Aaron Panofsky is on sabbatical for the 2017-2018 academic year.